chr15m/bugout-talk/README.md

 Before we talk about the why of Bugout let's talk about three basic types of computer user.

 There is some overlap amongst these three groups obviously.
+I'm guessing most people here belong to all three of these categories.

 Developers are people like you and me, who write code.